 Well, I have had the idea of doing a Greek-style chicken traybake for a little while – I’ve done a Greek-style lamb traybake before, but I’ve never tried to create a chicken version – until now.
 I felt this would be the perfect opportunity to try out the idea!

-The delicious lemony flavours of this traybake would go beautifully with a citrusy Sauvignon Blanc, or a Sauvignon Semillon blend such as a white Bordeaux.
+The delicious lemony flavours of this Greek Chicken Traybake would go beautifully with a citrusy Sauvignon Blanc, or a Sauvignon Semillon blend such as a white Bordeaux.
 Or, if you prefer red, a Beaujolais would go well here too.

 Greek Chicken Traybake